garterog/DPDKSim/README.md

 v1.0.0 - Available on August 13th 2018

 # Acknowledgments
-This work was partly funded by the French ANR REFLEX- ION under the “ANR-14-CE28-0019” project.
+This work was partly funded by the French ANR REFLEXION under the “ANR-14-CE28-0019” project.